 - Daurgandhyam hanti * Eliminates the bad body odor, due to excessive sweating or for other reasons.

 TYPES OF UDVARTANA

-If oily substances are used in the massage then it is called as snigdha udvartana.
+If oily substances are used in the massage then it is called Snigdha udvartana.
 Contrary to this if dry powder of herbs is used with no addition of oil in the massage then the udvartana is known as tuksha variety.
 Depending upon the nature of drugs used during massage two sub-varieties.
 Depending upon the nature of drugs used during massage two sub-varieties of

-When a dry powder of herbs or oil is rubbed against the body then it is referred as udgarshana.
+When a dry powder of herbs or oil is rubbed against the body then it is referred to as udgarshana.

-The procedure of snehana, in which the paste of herbs moistened with oil is used during the massage and is called as utsadana.
+The procedure of snehana, in which the paste of herbs moistened with oil is used during the massage and is called utsadana.

-For the purpose of udvartana, oil is selected according to the prakriti of the client.
-In the following list, different oils are mentioned that can be used in respective Prakriti for snigdha udvartana.
+For the purpose of udvartana, oil is selected according to the Prakriti of the client.
+In the following list, different oils are mentioned that can be used in respective Prakriti for Snigdha udvartana.